 Do you love walking our trails?
 Then help us maintain and restore them!
 Responsibilities include: mowing, pruning, rebuilding and managing invasive and native plants on the property.
 Apply now »

 Annual Red Clay Valley Cleanup (Event)

 Volunteers are needed to help clean up roadways in the Red Clay Creek Valley Scenic Byway.
 Meet at Ashland Nature Center to receive your assignment.
 Gloves, vests, trash bags and refreshments will be provided.
 Appropriate for ages 12 and up.
 Parental supervision required for younger children.
 Stay tuned for more information for the clean up next spring!
 Apply now »

 Native Plant Sale (Event)

-Help the Delaware Nature Society run its annual Native Plant Sale at our picturesque Coverdale Farm Preserve in Greenville, Delaware!
+Help the Delaware Nature Society run its Native Plant Sale every spring and fall at our picturesque Coverdale Farm Preserve in Greenville, Delaware!
 Needs include: assistance with field layout, moving, labeling and watering plants during set up days, and cashiering, watering plants, providing advice on plants and assisting customers with plants during sale days.
 Apply now »

 Middle Run Tree Planting (Event)

 Since 1992, thousands of volunteers have planted more than 38,000 trees and shrubs and 20,000 tree seeds on 70 acres of abandoned farm fields in New Castle County’s 850-acre Middle Run Natural Area.
-Coordinated by the Delaware Nature Society, this project helps accelerate hardwood forest succession in Delaware’s piedmont, increasing the forest habitat and the forested buffer along middle Run.
+Coordinated by Delaware Nature Society, this project helps accelerate hardwood forest succession in Delaware’s piedmont, increasing the forest habitat and the forested buffer along middle Run.
 The protection of the Middle Run watershed is important to ensure high quality water for City of Newark.
-Apply now »
+Learn more and register »